 Pupils are aware of what the law decrees about sex and sexual relationships.

 Pupils understand that sexual harassment and sexual violence is illegal.

 Pupils are aware of the symptoms of key STIs (including HIV and AIDs).
 They are aware of ways of avoiding STIs.
-They know where to go to seek help if concerned.
+They know where to go to seek help if concerned or need treatment.

 Pupils compare different methods of contraception for different people in different situations.
 They know how to use a condom correctly.
 They consider the importance of seeking appropriate advice for any sexual health problems or concerns.

 They will consider what makes a healthy relationship and be aware of the issues surrounding abusive relationships.
+They will know where to find support and advice.
 They will consider the reasons why some people become parents at a young age.
 They will be aware of the demands of caring for a young child.

 They will consider whether their social media profile is safe and identify information that we should not make public (E-Safety).
 Pupils understand what is meant by the term consent and identify cases where consent has or has not been given.
 Pupils will correctly identify when pornography can be harmful to viewers, and people in the industry.
 They will consider the consequences of sexting and legal consequences for breaking the law.